 – The transport costs are also not high.
 The mass transit system in the form of metro bus service is available for commutation.
 But, visitors can also use auto-rickshaws, for moving from one place to another which are not an expensive transportation mean.

 PIN FOR LATER!

-If you have any other prepositions for this One day in Multan Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One day in Multan Itinerary feel free to share it in the comments below!